In this Bar Rescue episode, Jon Taffer visits Gipsy in Las Vegas, Nevada.

 Jon has a surprise and brings in the spies from Angel Entertainment.

-Amie will bartend at the bar for the beginning of the stress test so the staff can watch them operate.
+Amie will bartend at the bar at the start of the stress test so they can watch them operate.

 The stress test starts and the bartenders are seamless, making drinks quickly to the delight of customers.